niponj/katacoda-scenarios/rancher/intro.md

-This scenario will guide you through deploying Rancher, adding a custom cluster and adding a node to this cluster.
+This scenario will guide you through deploying Rancher with STABLE release, adding a custom cluster and adding a node to this cluster.